-1. In the Model View, Ctrl+Click the business entities "CustomerCustomerDemo," "CustomerDemographics," and the subject area "Customers".
+1. In the Model View, Ctrl+click the business entities "CustomerCustomerDemo," "CustomerDemographics," and the subject area "Customers."

-2. Right-click Customers and select Create Diagram from Selected Elements...
-The New Diagram dialog opens.

-3. Name the Diagram "Customer Information" and select the model "Sales."
+- 2. Right-click Customers, and then select Create Diagram from Selected Elements....
+The New Diagram dialog opens. - 3.
+Name the Diagram "Customer Information" and select the model "Sales."
+Click OK.
 A new diagram is created named "Customer Information" and placed in the Sales node in the Model View.

-Session 8: Importing External Data Objects from ER/Studio DA
+Session 8: Importing external data objects from ER/Studio Data Architect